When

 possible to title the car as a pre-emissions vehicle as described in

-our REGISTRATION faq above.
+our REGISTRATION faq

-What about insurance?
+about insurance?
+It's

 "Composite vehicle" can be insured by adding it to your current

 insurance.
-There are also some companies that specialize in this
+There are also some companies that specialize in

-kind of car, like Heacock
+kind of car, like Lundberg

-or Midwest Classic.
+or Midwest

 The cost is pretty reasonable, with only some mileage